Guten Tag! This course is bilingual and is taught in Python and Java.

 learn about the basic ecosystem of data types and how they interact

-, which you can download from froobles or Canvas.
+in Python and Java.
+Reading for Python is in p0.pdfandj0.pdfandj1.pdf, which you can download from froobles or Canvas.
 When you are done here, you will be able to manipulate the scalar types, and be able to read the docs to find solutions to problems.
 You will be able to write very simple programs that do calculations and manipulate strings.- The Interactive shells

 - Python's scalar type ecosystem: scalar types and their operators